 Features not supported (would require a new board)

 Lightning talks get schedule as time permits throughout the assigned time block.
+Make sure you've uploaded your slides before the slot starts - laptop switching only for demos.
 Please be ready!